 Henrietta Howard (1689–1767) is best known for being the mistress of the Prince of Wales, later King George II.
 But that’s only a part of her life story.
 Orphaned at the age of 12, she was married at 16 to a drunk and a gambler, and from quite a young age was partially deaf, but she overcame these circumstances to become one of the most liked ladies of the royal court.

-Our new interpretation will re-animate the house with tales of the vibrant cast of characters around Henrietta, from family members to visitors to pet dogs.Read more about Henrietta Howard
+Our new interpretation has re-animated the house at Marble Hill with tales of the vibrant cast of characters around Henrietta, from family members to visitors and pet dogs.Read more about Henrietta Howard

 The Historic Landscape